Camp Blanding Wildlife Management Area

 Managed in cooperation with the Florida Department of Military Affairs.

-Camp Blanding WMA contains 56,197 acres and is located in western Clay County, east of Starke.
-The northern half of the area is planted pine plantations with remnant mature pines that support red-cockaded woodpeckers.
-Bottomland hardwood forests occur along the headwaters of Black Creek.
-The southern half of the area includes several thousand acres of sandhills, with plentiful white-tailed deer and turkey.
-A center section is always closed because of military operations, and at times the entire wildlife management area is closed due to security concerns.
-When the area is open, hunting, wildlife viewing, and hiking are allowed.
+Camp Blanding WMA contains over 56,000 acres in western Clay County, east of Starke.
+A portion of the WMA is always closed because of military operations.
+At times the entire wildlife management area is closed due to security concerns.
 Contact FWC's Lake City Regional Office at (386) 758-0525 for current status of the area.

 Add your bird observations to the Camp Blanding WMA eBird Hotspot.